Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 How is IC treated?

 The goal of treatment is to control your symptoms.
-Your healthcare provider will work with you to find the treatment plan that works best to help control your symptoms.
-He may recommend any of the following:
+Your healthcare provider may recommend any of the following:

-- Medicines may be given to decrease symptoms such as pain, urinary urgency, and frequency.
+- Medicines may be given to decrease symptoms such as pain or the need to urinate urgently or often.
 These medicines may be taken by mouth or placed directly into your bladder.
 Antibiotics may be given for 1 to 5 days to treat a bacterial infection.

 - Electrical stimulation helps increase blood flow to your bladder and strengthens the muscles that control your bladder.
 Mild electrical pulses are sent to the nerves in your bladder.
 The impulses may also help release hormones that block pain.

 How can I manage my symptoms?